 Christian First.
 A framework for uncompromising faith.

 Being Christian first in today's world isn't easy.
 It requires discipline and persistence.
 The Christian First Framework provides a structured, four-part approach to thinking, speaking, acting and living.
-Rather than providing a checklist or recipe, it sets a trajectory leading us to point to and glorifying God.
+Rather than providing a checklist or recipe, it sets a trajectory for pointing to and glorifying God.
 The Christian First Framework helps us develop and maintain an uncompromising faith while bearing witness to Christ in a broken world.

 Christian First doesn't mean withdrawing from culture or offering simplistic answers.
-It means developing the theological depth and practical wisdom needed for faithful engagement—honoring God while serving others in every sphere of life.
+It means developing the theological depth and practical wisdom needed for faithful engagement that honors God while serving others in every sphere of life.

 The Christian first Framework